-As a part of student loan management services, your employer may elect to contribute an amount, up to a certain percentage of your annual salary, towards repayment of your student loans (the “Employer Match”), provided the Employer Match will not exceed the amount of your individual Student Loan Payments.
+As a part of student loan management services, your employer may elect to contribute an amount, up to a certain percentage of your annual salary, towards repayment of your student loans (the “Employer Match”).

 If your employer has agreed to offer an Employer Match, you will see information about your Employer Match when you set up your student loan repayments in your student loan account.
 You can only receive an Employer Match on recurring student loan payments made via payroll deduction.
 One-time payments are not eligible for the Employer Match.
 By initiating student loan payments that are eligible for an Employer Match you hereby authorize Betterment to process such student loan payments via payroll deduction and automatically apply the Employer Match.

 Limited Scope of Advice